Dynamic EFI

-The EBL Flash
+The EBL Flash-II

 does away with the burning and swapping of chips.
 On-board flash is